Week 5, Strategies

 Choose a common theme that has appeared in several pieces.
 Discuss the theme and two example sketches.

-Choose a work that is unlike the other sketches.
+Choose a work that you feel used parameters very well.
 Why did you choose this piece?